K is an alias for Key - use K for more concise code

 K("status").not_in(["draft", "deleted"]) # Exclude specific values

-# String content operators (currently K.DOCUMENT only)
+# String content operators (K.DOCUMENT only)

 K.DOCUMENT.contains("machine learning") # Substring search in document